 Maximum Course Load.
 Maximum course load for a full-time student is 18 credit hours during the fall and spring semester.
 For Summer Session, maximum course load is 15 hours.
-A student may consult the Financial Aid Office concerning the number of credit hours required to receive financial aid during summer months.
+Student may consult Financial Aid concerning coverage for summer months.